theodorton/theodorton.github.com/content/post/7drl.md

 ### Optimal placement of ladders and monsters

 The tutorial code places the ladder in a random room.
-After implementing A* pathfinding, I figured I could use that to calculate the distance from the player's starting position and make sure the ladder waso somewhat harder to reach.
+After implementing A* pathfinding, I figured I could use that to calculate the distance from the player's starting position and make sure the ladder was somewhat harder to reach.
 For monsters I avoided spawning monsters  and items in the first room of each floor.
 For new players, I think it makes sense to let them figure out the movement and FOV in the first room before proceeding.

 ### Inferred stats from level